2014: Becoming Accessible and Inclusive:

 CCAC – THE PLACE TO BE FOR CAPTIONING ADVOCACY.
 YOUR MEMBERSHIP IS INVITED!

 New FCC Video (Internet) Captioning Rules in USA - http://www.fcc.gov/guides/captioning-internet-video-programming

 Join and support the one and only CCAC – the place to be for captioning advocacy!
-Information, education, raising awareness, and good timely action!
-We welcome all who support the CCAC mission.
-Find the “join” link from the homepage and introduce yourself.
+Information, education, raising awareness, and good timely advocacy actions!
+Find the “join” link from the homepage.
 Look forward to talking!
-CCAC is an individual membership official non-profit organization.
-CCAC also invites organizational friends as members (email to share links).
+CCAC is an individual membership 501(3)(c) non-profit organization.
+CCAC invites organizational friends as members also (email to share links).

 Hot Topic: Live event with Captioning (RTC or CART) and at same time, live with Captioning Online for the world – not so hard to do!
 Read http://blogs.wcode.org/2014/

 Stream your events, conferences and more.
 If you want the world to listen and participate, do it soon.
 It pays to budget for live real time speech-to-text (also called STTR) for all your events.
 Your audience will grow and understand more of what you are saying, and remember it!
 Get in touch with CCAC’s service called CaptionMatch to locate a provider (a person to do the captioning).
 Read more on http://captionmatch.com today.
 Send any and all questions to Info@captionmatch.com, with thanks if you do.

 Web Access – general guidelines for all web content to be accessible to all (included here to note captioning requirements: http://webaim.org/standards/wcag/checklist#!